What Is An ERISA Lien? 5 Things You Need To Know

 • "Made Whole Doctrine" — If you are not going to be "made whole" by a settlement, we can make an argument to the lien claimant that your settlement does not fully compensate you for your injuries or damages.

-• Common Fund Doctrine — Your lien may be reduced by the percentage for attorneys fees.
-The common fund doctrine allows a litigant to recover attorney fees from a fund that is created, increased, or protected by that litigant.
+• Common Fund Doctrine — Your lien may be reduced by the percentage for attorney's fees.
+The common fund doctrine allows a litigant to recover attorney fees from a fund created, increased, or protected by that litigant.

 What is the Case US Airways v.
 McCutchen and How Does it Impact My Claim?

-ERISA liens have become more common with personal injury cases.
-In the case US Airways, Inc. V. McCutchen before the supreme court, the court found that a particular section of reimbursement action under ERISA based on an equitable lien, the ERISA plan's terms govern.
+ERISA liens have become more common in personal injury cases.
+In the case of US Airways, Inc. v.
+McCutchen, before the Supreme Court, the court found that in a particular section of reimbursement action under ERISA based on an equitable lien, the ERISA plan's terms govern.
 The court determined that the equitable principle will not override the language of the contract.
-The Supreme Court indicated that a plan is a valid contract and the parties are only demanding what they bargained for under the contract.
+The Supreme Court indicated that a plan is a valid contract, and the parties are only demanding what they bargained for under the contract.

 Ensure You Work With an Attorney Specialized in ERISA Liens to Avoid Losing All Settlement Dollars

 We are dedicated to protecting your life and finances.
 ERISA liens are an extremely complicated area of law and should only be handled by an ERISA attorney experienced in working with these types of matters.
-If this type of case is improperly handled there could be dire consequences of you ending up with little and possibly nothing if there are insufficient funds to be disbursed.
+If ERISA cases are improperly handled, there could be dire consequences of you ending up with little or possibly nothing if there are insufficient funds to be disbursed.
 Reach out today to schedule a Free Denial Review to discuss your case.

 J. Price McNamara Author Image